The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 - …and so much more (this is just the beginning)!

 Imagine for a moment…walking into your local bookstore and seeing your book placed at the front of the store in the new releases section.
-Or browsing on Amazon, the world’s largest online bookstore, and your nonfiction book is listed as a bestseller right up there with Tony Robbins, Stephen Covey or that famous guy who writes horror books, Stephen King.
+Or browsing on Amazon KDP, the world’s largest online bookstore, and seeing your nonfiction book listed as a bestseller alongside well-known authors.

-It can happen in as little as 3 months if you are fully committed and ready to start today.
+It can happen in as little as three months if you are fully committed and ready to start today.

 With those foundational questions out of the way, let’s move on to 21-step checklist so you can start learning exactly how to write a nonfiction book.